 The U.S. Food and Drug Administration (FDA) approved Endari in July 2017 to treat SCD patients, age 5 and older.
-This decision made Endari the first approved pediatric treatment for sickle cell disease, and the first new treatment for adults in almost 20 years.
+This decision made Endari the first approved treatment for children with sickle cell disease, and the first new treatment for adults with the disease in almost 20 years.

-Patients with sickle cell disease have an altered form of hemoglobin that renders red blood cells susceptible to oxidation damage.
+People with sickle cell disease have an altered form of hemoglobin that renders red blood cells susceptible to oxidation damage.
 (Hemoglobin is the protein in red blood cells that carries oxygen.)

-High oxidative stress has been associated with an increased stiffness in these red blood cells, leading to their sickle-like shape.
-Less flexible than healthy (and round) red blood cells, these abnormal cells often stick to vessel walls, blocking or slowing blood flow and oxygen transport.
+High oxidative stress increases the stiffness of these red blood cells, leading to their sickle-like shape.
+Less flexible than healthy (and round) red blood cells, these abnormal cells often stick to blood vessel walls, slowing or blocking blood flow and oxygen transport.

 Endari works to increase the amount of free glutamine circulating in the blood.
 Sickle cells can take up this free glutamine and use it to generate anti-oxidant molecules.
-These new antioxidants help neutralize the oxidative stress in sickle red blood cells, allowing them to regain the flexibility needed to travel through blood vessels and capillaries, carrying oxygen to tissues throughout the body.
+These new antioxidants can help neutralize the oxidative stress in sickle cells.
+This can allow them to regain the flexibility necessary to travel through blood vessels and capillaries, carrying oxygen to tissues throughout the body.

-Emmaus has completed three clinical trials that assessed the effectiveness of Endari in treating sickle cell disease and sickle cell thalassemia.
+Three clinical trials assessed the effectiveness of Endari in treating sickle cell anemia and sickle beta-thalassemia.

-The first, which ended in 2008, was a Phase 2 double-blind and placebo-controlled study (NCT00125788) evaluating the number of sickle cell crises experienced by patients with sickle cell anemia or sickle beta-thalassemia over 48 weeks of treatment in comparison with those on a placebo.
+The first trial, which ended in 2008, was a Phase 2 double-blind and randomized study (NCT00125788).
+It evaluated the number of sickle cell crises experienced by patients with sickle cell anemia or sickle beta-thalassemia over 48 weeks of treatment in comparison with those on a placebo.

-A second Phase 2 study (NCT00586209) that ended in 2009 evaluated the effectiveness of Endari, versus placebo, in 18 patients with sickle cell anemia or sickle beta-thalassemia.
-Its focus was improvements in exercise endurance and breath, and the number of disease crises — as measured by pain levels and narcotics use, changes in energy and appetite, and hospital and emergency room visits over 28 days.
+A second Phase 2 study (NCT00586209) that ended in 2009 evaluated the effectiveness of Endari, again versus placebo, in 18 patients with sickle cell anemia or sickle beta-thalassemia.
+Its focus was on improvements in exercise endurance and breath, and the number of disease crises.
+This was measured by pain levels and narcotics use, changes in energy and appetite, and hospital and emergency room visits over 28 days.

-Known side effects of Endari use can include constipation, nausea, headache, cough, abdominal pain, and pain in the extremities, back and chest.
+Reported common side effects of Endari’s use can include constipation, nausea, headache, cough, abdominal pain, and pain in the extremities, back, and chest.

 Sickle Cell Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.